Instance-wise Occlusion and Depth Orders in Natural Scenes: Experiments

 \textbf{Testing with InstaOrder dataset.} We further demonstrate that occlusion and depth orders can be used to increase the accuracy of a depth estimation network.
 We compare the disparity map predicted by MiDaS~\cite{Ranftl2020midas} and InstaDepthNet\textsuperscript{d} using (Sec.~\ref{depth_order_recovery} {Baselines}) the mean and median scheme.
-(Table~\ref{table_whdr}) InstaDepthNet$^{\text{d}}$(Mean), InstaDepthNet$^{\text{d}}$(Median) were both more accurate than MiDaS(Mean) and MiDaS(Median).
+(Table~\ref{table_whdr}) InstaDepthNet$^{\text{d}}$(Mean, Median), were both more accurate than MiDaS(Mean, Median).

-We compare qualitative result of disparity map estimated by MiDaS-v2~\cite{Ranftl2020midas} with InstaDepthNet\textsuperscript{d} (Figure~\ref{fig:disp_IO_diw}).
-The overall quality of the predicted output is quite similar, but (first example), the human annotation in \textsc{InstaOrder} for challenging objects (transparent glasses) helps to correct wrong disparity prediction.
+We compare the qualitative result of the disparity map estimated by MiDaS-v2 with InstaDepthNet\textsuperscript{d} (Figure~\ref{fig:qual_order_disp}c).
+Human annotation in \textsc{InstaOrder} for challenging objects (transparent glasses) and instance-wise depth order helps to correct wrong disparity prediction.

-\textbf{Testing with unseen datasets.} First, we compare the depth order accuracy on the DIW~\cite{Chen16diw} dataset (Table~\ref{table_unseen}, top), following the evaluation protocol in the DIW.
-The test set consists of 74K images, and each image has depth orders of two arbitrary points.
+\textbf{Testing with unseen datasets.} First, we compare the depth order accuracy on the DIW~\cite{Chen16diw} dataset (Table~\ref{table_unseen}, top).
 We compare InstaDepthNet\textsuperscript{d}, which was trained on the \textsc{InsataOrder} dataset, whereas MiDaS-v2 was trained using numerous 3D movies.
-InstaDepthNet\textsuperscript{d} showed superior disparity maps (Figure~\ref{fig:disp_IO_diw}, right); this result supports the value of the proposed \textsc{InstaOrder} dataset and the instance-wise disparity loss (Eq.~\ref{eq:loss_disp}).
+InstaDepthNet\textsuperscript{d} showed superior disparity maps (Figure~\ref{fig:qual_order_disp}c, right); this result supports the value of the proposed \textsc{InstaOrder} dataset and the instance-wise disparity loss (Eq.~\ref{eq:loss_disp}).

-We also test two approaches with the KITTI dataset~\cite{Geiger2012driving}.
+We also test two approaches with the KITTI dataset~\cite{Geiger2012driving} (Table~\ref{table_unseen}, bottom).
 The predicted disparity maps of both approaches are not on a metric scale, so we adopt per-image median ground truth scaling~\cite{Godard19depth}, and report statistical metrics~\cite{Eigen14depth} (details in Sec.~A1 in the supplement).
-Overall, InstaDepthNet\textsuperscript{d} was slightly better than MiDaS (Table~\ref{table_unseen}, bottom).
+Overall, InstaDepthNet\textsuperscript{d} was slightly better than MiDaS.

-\textbf{Limitation.} InstaDepthNet\textsuperscript{d} did yield some problematic results (red ellipse in rightmost example, Figure~\ref{fig:disp_IO_diw} left).
-This example shows that InstaDepthNet\textsuperscript{d} is vulnerable to objects that include delicate structures, such as holes.
-We speculate that this confusion occurs because the instance masks in our parent dataset, COCO 2017~\cite{Lin14coco} do not fully segment objects that have holes.
+\textbf{Limitation.} InstaDepthNet\textsuperscript{d} did yield some problematic results (Figure~\ref{fig:qual_order_disp}c, red ellipse in the middle example).
+The confusion occurs because instance masks in our parent dataset, COCO 2017~\cite{Lin14coco} do not fully segment objects that have holes.
 We leave this problem to future work.